 Use your library remotely!
 Stream and download books, audiobooks, comics, magazines, music, and videos.
 Use our databases to conduct research, access ample resources for kids and teens, and more from your couch.

-Fines & Fees: With extended due dates, libraries are not adding overdue fines and fees for items held during closures.
-After its building reopens, check with your local library for possible amnesty and fine forgiveness information.
+Fines & Fees: Most libraries have extended due dates and reduced or eliminated fines during the pandemic.
+Check with your local library for possible amnesty and fine forgiveness information.

 OverDrive: Since more of our patrons are using WLS digital resources online, cardholders can have 10 checkouts for a total of 14 days each; the holds limit remains at a total of 10.
 Some digital checkouts can be returned early so others have opportunity for access.